INL/BlackLab/site/docs/guide/corpus-query-language.md

     'elephant' within rcapture(<s/>)

-What actually happens here is that all relations in the matched clause are returned as _rels_ in the match info.
+What actually happens here is that all relations in the matched clause are returned in the match info.

 You can pass a second parameter with the match info name for the list of captured relations (defaults to _captured_rels_):